gneu77/rx-signals/docs/rx-signals_start.md

 (Again, please note that the order in which the setup functions are called is irrelevant.)

 Also we learned about a new store method `connect` which is a shorter convenience method to connect an event or behavior to another event or behavior based on IDs (under the hood a corresponding event-source or behavior for the target id will be added to the store), hence to connect some output-signal to some input-signal.
+Connect can be used to easily transform event-streams to behaviors and vice-versa.

 The above way to compose a signals factory from two other factories might be OK in this trivial example.
 But as soon as things get more complex, this kind of 'manual' composition becomes inflexible, verbose and error-prone.
 E.g. it's easy to forget calling the setup function of one of the signals being composed.
 And even if you don't forget it, it's still boilerplate.
-The next section presents a signals factory type that allows for a better, generalized composition.
+The next sections present a signals factory type that allows for a much better, generalized composition.

 ## Reusability via SignalsBuild <a name="signals-build-type"></a>